Algorithmic Game Theory

 Computing equilibria in general bimatrix games.
 An exponential-time algorithm, and the Lemke-Howson algorithm.

-Reference: Chapter 2 from the AGT book (which also has the example above).
+Reference: Chapter 2 from the AGT book.

 Feb 5: